 - Demera 4801 N Broadway St – Award winning Ethiopian food, perfect spot to share a rich and flavourful meal with friends.

-- Drink and Ink 4443 N Broadway – Do your friends ever ask you to come along while they get a new tat?
+- Drink and Ink 4443 N Broadway – Do your friends ever ask you to tag along while they get a new tat?
 At Drink and Ink you can watch them get their new ink as you sip on a drink at the bar.
 Other perks include amazing artwork and a Nintendo 64!

 - Larry’s 1020 W Lawrence Ave – Enjoy a variety of craft beer and cocktails in the historic art deco lobby of The Lawrence House.
 Bring your drinks out to the patio and lounge in the backyard, you can even catch a nighttime outdoor movie in the summer.